uaf-math/calc1/index.md

 >
 > * <span style="color:orange">**UPDATED 3/17.**</span>  [Quizzes](quizzes) are now take-home.
 Blank Quizzes will be posted on the Quiz tab (at left) on Tuesday morning at 8 am (AK time).
 They are due Wednesday by 5 pm (AK time), but we expect most students to complete them by the end of the day Tuesday.
 No late quizzes will be accepted!
 Students should scan or photograph or save their work as a PDF and submit it via a Google Forms link which will also be on the [Quizzes tab](quizzes).
 Quizzes will be corrected, but the grade will be assigned based on completion and effort.
 >
-> * We are trying to determine what arrangements, if any, can be made for proctoring Proficiencies and Exams.
+> * These plans are necessarily tentative, in part because guidance from the UA administration is evolving.
+We are trying to determine what arrangements, if any, can be made for proctoring Proficiencies and Exams.
 We will post information about this here, and post a revised syllabus, when that becomes clear.
 >
 > **Please see the [UA information page about coronavirus](https://sites.google.com/alaska.edu/coronavirus/), and follow links to the UA President's policy guidance, to a FAQ page, and etc.  Regarding slowing the spread of an infectious disease to "flatten the curve" see [this chart](https://www.sciencealert.com/dragging-out-the-coronavirus-epidemic-is-important-in-saving-lives) or [listen to this NPR piece](https://www.npr.org/player/embed/814603316/814603317).
 As with so much, it is _calculus_.**
 <br>